Trail Report

 In Construction:

 • E. Michigan St. & E. New York St, from College Avenue to Ellenberger Park are being converted for 2-way traffic, including an extending curb-protected cycle track the entire length; Westbound on Michigan St and Eastbound on New York St. Portions will include landscaped buffers where space allows, but all will include curb separation except for gaps left for drainage and driveways.
-Additionally, segments of Highland and Dorman will be branded as Neighborway, with associated wayfinding between Market St and 10th St. Project broke ground at the start of the year and is still ongoing.
-CEG has partnered with the city to add in lead service line replacements along the project zone.
-Stil looking towards a finish by the end of the year.
+Additionally, segments of Highland and Dorman will be branded as Neighborway, with associated wayfinding between Market St and 10th St. Work has been moving along.
+No significant updates.
+Project is expected to be complete in 2025.

-• Pogue's Run Greenway: Phases two and three are now under construction.
-Phase 2 will start at Commerce and Brookside N Dr, continue east through Spade Park and Brookside Park and end at 21st & Olney.
-Phase 3 will include a new portion of the trail that continues north on Olney and east on 21st St to connect to the Pogue's Run Art & Nature Park.
+• Pogue’s Run Trail Phase 3 (5/2025): Phase 3 will include a new portion of the trail that continues north on Olney and east on 21st St to connect to the Pogue's Run Art & Nature Park.

 In Design: